oussamahamdaoui/forgJs/README.md

 stringDate.test('2020-01-01') // returns true
 ```

-**Forgjs tryes to cast the value to the right type before passing it to the validation function please be creful !**
+**Forgjs tries to cast the value to the right type before passing it to the validation function please be creful !**

 Here is an exemple where Javascript behaviour makes the test wrong: